 As an internationally published conservation photographer, author, comedian, computer programmer, and mathematician, Mike has a deep and insightful grasp of the technical and creative aspects of photography.
-But, most importantly, he knows how to teach.
-The information he presents and the way he presents inspires students to take it to the next level.
+But most importantly, he knows how to teach.
+The information he presents and the way he presents it inspires students to take their photography to the next level.
 Enthusiasm and passion are at the heart of Mike’s teaching, and the passion is contagious.

 With degrees in mathematics and physics, and careers in scientific computer programming and professional comedy, Mike possesses rare and symbiotic credentials that make him stand out as a photographer and a teacher.
-He draws upon his unique background to simply explain complicated information, including the creation of custom graphics and animations to help students visualize, imagine, and absorb even the most complex material.
+He draws upon his unique background to simply explain complicated subject matter.
+This includes the use of custom graphics and animations to help students visualize, imagine, and absorb even the most complex material.

-For over two decades, Mike has photographed Chicago’s natural wonders: its prairies, savannas, woodlands, and wetlands.
-His celebratory work has earned him the distinction of being Chicago Wilderness magazine’s most prominently published photographer.
-His images have been nationally and internationally featured in many publications such as Outdoor Photographer, Petersen’s Photographic, Boy’s Life, and BBC’s Gardens Illustrated magazine.
+For over twenty-five years, Mike has been photographing Chicago’s natural wonders.
+As Chicago Wilderness magazine’s most prominently published photographer, his images have been nationally and internationally featured in many publications, including Outdoor Photographer, Petersen’s Photographic, Boy’s Life, and BBC’s Gardens Illustrated magazine.

 Born in Chicago, Mike lives with his wife Cordula near Belmont Prairie in the Chicago suburb of Downers Grove.

 Watch story about Mike’s photographic style on WTTW Chicago Tonight.

 Watch Mike’s interview about his book on WTTW Chicago Tonight.

 Watch Mike talk about Chicago nature photography on ABC 7 Eyewitness News Sunday Morning.